baowenbo/DAIN/README.md

 IEEE Conference on Computer Vision and Pattern Recognition, Long Beach, CVPR 2019

-THIS WORK IS BUILT UPON OUR PREVIOUS WORK CALLED [MEMC-NET](https://github.com/baowenbo/MEMC-Net), IN WHICH WE PROPOSE THE ADAPTIVE WARPING LAYER.
+THIS WORK IS BUILT UPON OUR PREVIOUS WORK [MEMC-NET](https://github.com/baowenbo/MEMC-Net), IN WHICH WE PROPOSE THE ADAPTIVE WARPING LAYER.
 PLEASE ALSO CONSIDER CITING MEMC-NET.

 ### Table of Contents
 1. [Introduction](#introduction)